Billybobbonnet/Billybobbonnet/README.md

 - Serverless microservices
 - GraphQL APIs
 - MongoDB/NoSQL databases
-- And the best frontends tech depending on the task at end, only with Vue: SSR, SSG, SPA, hybrid (SSG + Edge SSR generation)
+- And the best frontend tech depending on the task at end, only with Vue: SSR, SSG, SPA, hybrid (SSG + Edge SSR generation)

 Here are some of the publicly available websites I designed recently:
 - https://wprn.org/